-Entering the 2011-12 season, Coach K owns a 900-284 record in 36 years of coaching, including an 827-225 mark in 31 seasons in Durham.
-He is three wins shy of becoming the winningest coach in Division I men’s college basketball history.
+Entering the 2015-16 season, Coach K owns a 1,018-310 record in 40 years of coaching, including a 945-251 mark in 35 seasons in Durham.

 To top off an incredible year in 2001, after Duke won its third national championship, Krzyzewski was named to the Naismith Basketball Hall of Fame class along with Temple’s John Chaney and former NBA star Moses Malone.
 The induction ceremony was held in Springfield, Mass., on October 5, 2001.
+In typical Coach K fashion, he was adamant in sharing the honor with those around him.

 View Coach K’s Career Coaching Record.

-In 1992, Krzyzewski became the first college coach to be named the Sportsman of the Year by The Sporting News.
-The magazine said of Coach K, “On the court and off, Krzyzewski is a family man first, a teacher second, a basketball coach third, and a winner at all three.
+In 1992, The Sporting News named him the Sportsman of the Year, becoming the first college coach to win the honor.
+The magazine said, “On the court and off, Krzyzewski is a family man first, a teacher second, a basketball coach third, and a winner at all three.
 He is what’s right about sports…”

 Player Quotes